spmjs/spm-client/README.md

 Global configuration

-- registry
-- auth
-- temp
+* registry: registry url of yuan server
+* global_registry: global registry, others are private
+* proxy: an HTTP proxy, pass to request
+* auth:  the authKey that copied from spmjs accout page
+* temp: the temp directory

 ### login

-login spmjs.io

-- username
-- authKey
+Login spmjs.io, arguments below

+* username: the username of registry
+* authkey: the authKey that copied from spmjs accout page

 ### install

-Install modules, arguments
+Install a package, arguments below

-- name
-- cwd
-- dest
-- force
-- save
-- saveDev
+* name: the package name, can also be name@version
+* destination: the directory that install to
+* force: force download packages from registry, no cache
+* save: save name to package.dependencies
+* saveDev: save name to package.devDependencies

 ### search

-Search modules, arguments
+Search a package, arguments below

-- name
+* name: search packages with your query name

 ### info

-Get module info, arguments
+Get package info, arguments below

-- name
+* name: the package name
+* version: the package version

 ### publish

-Publish module, arguments
+Publish a package, arguments below

-- cwd
-- tag
+* cwd: where is your package
+* tag: publish with a given tag that you can install by name@tag, default is stable
+* force: force publish when the package exists

 ### unpublish

-Unpublish modules, arguments
+Unpublish a package, arguments below

-- name
+* name: the package name
+* version: the package version

 ## LISENCE